-As a Baseline is stored within a model and contains all the information, elements and connections for a Package at a point in time, it can be used within Enterprise Architect to track changes to model elements over time.
+As a Baseline contains all information about elements and connections for a Package at a point in time, it can be used within Enterprise Architect to track changes to model elements over time.

 The Differencing engine first builds a representation of the current Package in memory, based on what is currently in the model.